 Making the Pieces Fit Through Cooperative Efforts

 As public funds diminish and competition for existing local tax dollars increases, many emergency services organizations are looking at alternatives.
 Often, a viable option is to engage in cooperative service with neighboring agencies.
 This informative presentation will use examples and tools to assist in answering questions such as: Why cooperative service?
 What are the options?
 What are the short and long-term benefits?
 What are the risks?
 Where would savings most likely occur?
 Are the savings significant?
 And will the efforts provide enhanced services, capabilities, and safety for your communities and personnel?

 Managing the New Reality

 This session is designed to assist managers, supervisors, and staff in coping with the challenges of the current environment.
-ESCI will share innovative, but proven concepts, principles, and techniques that will not only be informative and useful, but also entertaining.
-He will discuss what happened to create the current operating environment, including structural deficit issues; tools for your toolbox; innovation and consequences if we don’t change.
-Also included in the discussion will be quality issues and customer service, the human elements of being successful, the changing environment, and dealing with change.
+ESCI will share innovative, but proven concepts, and techniques that will not only be informative and useful, but also entertaining.
+We will discuss what happened to create the current operating environment, including structural deficit issues; tools for your toolbox; innovation and consequences if we don’t change.
+Also, in the discussion will be quality issues and customer service, the human elements of being successful, the changing environment, and dealing with change.
 Don’t miss this opportunity to learn and participate as we take a hard look at what is driving the New Reality.

 Inclusive Leadership/Implicit Bias